satsinush/homelab/README.md

     * If you need to recover an account, you can retrieve email verification codes by running subcribing to your `YOUR USERNAME` topic in ntfy.
       * [Authelia Docs 🔗](https://www.authelia.com/integration/prologue/get-started/)

+### Congratulations! 🎉

+You've officially set up your homelab system!
+Check out the information below for more details on backing up your data, working on development, and troubleshooting issues.

 ## 💾 Backup and Restore